NREL/OpenStudio-ERI/README.md

 Residential OpenStudio Measures
 ===============

-Files to support residential measures in OpenStudio
+This project includes OpenStudio measures used to model residential buildings.

+This project is a <b>work-in-progress</b>.
+The models are not fully completed nor tested.
+These measures will eventually be posted on the [Building Component Library](https://bcl.nrel.gov/)

-Progress is tracked in this [spreadsheet](https://docs.google.com/spreadsheets/d/1vIwgJtkB-sCFCV2Tnp1OqnjXgA9vTaxtWXw0gpq_Lc4)
+Progress is tracked in this [spreadsheet](https://docs.google.com/spreadsheets/d/1vIwgJtkB-sCFCV2Tnp1OqnjXgA9vTaxtWXw0gpq_Lc4).

 ## Setup